-Daily standups should be attended by the whole team - Scrum Master, product owner/manager and developers.
-Some other team members can attend and listen but they shouldn’t actively participate in the discussion.
+The whole team should attend daily standups — the Scrum Master, product owner/manager, and developers.
+Other team members can attend and listen but they shouldn’t actively participate in the discussion.

 During the meeting, the Scrum team should go over the Scrum meeting agenda.
 This includes synchronizing activities and planning the work for the following 24 hours.
 Each team member should state: